 Michael Portillo makes various railway journeys across the UK, using a 150-year-old Bradshaw's Guide (a collection of railway timetables and a guidebook).
 He looks at the history, culture and industry of the towns that he passes through, and the way that things have changed since Bradshaw wrote his Guide.
-Written by

 Did You Know?

 For Series 2, each week's five episodes constituted one journey.
 Episodes Great British Railway Journeys: Brighton to Crystal Palace

 (2011) to Great British Railway Journeys: Dereham to Cromer

 (2011) formed the first journey, north-eastwards across southern England and East Anglia, from Brighton via London to Cromer.
 Episodes Great British Railway Journeys: Ledbury to Shrewsbury

 (2011) to Great British Railway Journeys: Llanberis to Holyhead

 (2011) formed the second journey, westwards across the English Midlands into north Wales, following the route of the historic Irish Mail train, from Ledbury to Holyhead.
 Episodes Great British Railway Journeys: Newcastle to Chester-le-Street